olivershh/Backend-News/README.md

 PGDATABASE=<database_name_here>
 ```

-note: .env files are included in .gitignore for security.
+note: .env files are included in .gitignore and so will remain local.

 `Installing dependencies`